DougUOT/UFOs/README.md

 ![](https://github.com/DougUOT/UFOs/blob/main/Resources/Images/Capture_UFO_1_5.PNG)

-## A written report on the UFO analysis
+## Objective 2: A written report on the UFO analysis

 See below the UFO Sightings website, allowing the user to search for different types of field, with the result being displayed in the table in an organized way.